-Enhancing our successful loyalty programs.
-Loyalty member transactions represent more than 50% of our approach.

-total net sales, and the transaction data demonstrates that loyalty members shop with higher frequency and spend more per visit as compared to non-members.
+Enhancing our successful loyalty program.
+We have almost 8 million active customer loyalty members who are enrolled in our loyalty programs.
+Loyalty member transactions represent more than 50% of our annual total net sales, and the transaction data demonstrates that loyalty members shop with higher frequency and spend more per visit as compared to non-members.
 We have been converting loyalty members from our National certificate program to the ULTAmate Rewards program which is a points-based program.
-Currently slightly more than 20% of our stores are on the points-based programs.
+Currently slightly more than 20% of our stores are on the points-based program.
 Both loyalty programs provide a robust database of information relative to customer information and shopping behavior which provides a significant long-term opportunity for CRM applications including enabling customer segmentation and one-on-one marketing communications tailored to our customers' unique beauty needs.